Fale/isbn/README.md

 # ISBN PHP library #
-This library is develop to give all ISBN (both ISBN-10 and ISBN-13) related tools needed by PHP developers.
+This library is develop to provide all tools needed to handle ISBN (both ISBN-10 and ISBN-13) codes to PHP developers.

 ## Check ##
 This function allows you to verify if an ISBN code is an ISBN-10 or ISBN-13.
 This does not verifies if the ISBN code is valid.
 To check if the ISBN code is valid, you can use the `Validation` class.